IntersectAustralia/hcsvlab-docs/APIMethods.md

 <td>Notes:
 <ol>
 <li>Users are only authorised to update an item from collection which they own.</li>
-<li>This is a delete request.
+<li>This is a PUT request.
 Hence, cannot be replicated through a browser but through curl this can be done with something akin to the following.
 <ul>
 <li><code>curl -H "X-API-KEY: &ltkey&gt" -H "Content-Type: application/json" -H "Accept: application/json" -X PUT -d '{"metadata": &ltitem_metadata&gt}' &ltserver&gt/catalog/&ltcollection_id&gt/&ltitem_id&gt</code></li>
 </ul>